-Membership of all pupil committees (e.g. the Catering Committee), along with appointment to the School Prefect body, as a House Prefect or Head of House will be open to all and decided without consideration of gender, race, religion, disability, family circumstance or sexual orientation.
+Membership of all pupil committees (e.g. the EDI and the Catering Committees), along with appointment to the School Prefect body, as a House Prefect or Head of House will be open to all and decided without consideration of gender, race, religion, disability, family circumstance or sexual orientation.